JTateCC/JTateCC/README.md

 ## About Me

-A former CAD engineer who is on an exciting journey to become a full-stack developer with a strong interest in Python and backend development.
-I am currently enrolled in the School of Code Bootcamp, where I am honing my coding skills and building exciting projects in a team based, agile environment.
+I am a passionate developer with expertise in C#, Python, and SQL.
+My professional journey revolves around crafting innovative software solutions centered on data and databases.
+I specialize in seamless data migrations and harnessing the power of data to drive business insights.
+Explore my portfolio, projects, and insights into the world of data as I continue to create, innovate, and contribute to the ever-evolving realm of data-driven technology."

 ## Top Repositories